 The wading pool we built is a luxury for these kids.
 What joy it brings them to take a dip on a sunny day.

-Presently we have 2 granny houses which are home to 22 destitute grannies and 1 blind woman.
+Presently we have 2 granny houses which are home to 25 destitute grannies and 1 blind woman.

 In the fall 2008 we opened our own school for grade 1 to 6.
-English is part of the curriculum.
-We welcome volunteer English teachers from Canada or USA if they can stay for three months.

 Here the children can read books in Khmer and English, do their homework, work at computers or play educational games.
 Saturday evenings the older children watch movies here.